lambdaclass/mina_bridge/README.md

 If the `make` command execution succeeds, Then congratulations!
 We have verified the proof of a o1js circuit in Ethereum.

-Remember to build the Fibonacci circuit and verify its proof instead of using the example circuit mentioned above.
+Just one last thing: Remember to build the Fibonacci circuit and verify its proof instead of using the example circuit mentioned above!

 ## About